ChromiumMC/Chromium/internal docs/chromium_tutorial.md

 > [!NOTE]
 > **`@Resource_Pack` values: `Model_Name` & `Texture_Name` can be added into directory inside Resource pack.
    Example: `Directory_Name/Model_Name`**
+>
+> *Also, Chromium allows for creation of resource packs only. which can be useful for whoever want to use it beside other compilers*

 ## Built-In Arguments
 ```